CALL TO ARTISTS 2025

 Installations that are of most interest for our festival include:

-• Interactive exhibits or memorable photo opportunities that animate our Zoo grounds.
+• Interactive exhibits or memorable photo opportunities that animate our zoo grounds.

 • Medium to large-scale stand-alone sculptures or installations that cast plenty of light.

 In keeping with our environmental stewardship, environmentally friendly or recycled materials are highly recommended.
 We would like to see pieces that incorporate the zoo’s three pillars: Education, Stewardship, and Conservation.
 Individuals and teams are strongly encouraged to work with recycled materials and renewable energy to design an art display that celebrates the aforementioned themes.
+Please keep in mind that the majority of visitors will be children.

 What you need to know